wooorm/npm-high-impact/readme.md

 > 👉 **Note**:
 > not all of these packages are popular.
 > There are some false-positives,
-> such that download counts can be gamed,
+> such that download counts can be gamed.
-> and that `libraries.io` sometimes thinks that a fork of webpack or so is
-> actually webpack.

 ## Scripts